neurord/D1pathways/README.rst

 **Modelxxx.xml contain the entire model specification**, which combines Reaction file (Rxn*.xml), Morphology file (Morph*.xml), initial conditions file (IC*.xml), output file (Out*.xml) and stimulation (Stim*.xml).
 Most simulation experiments involve changing the stimulation.
 To run simulations, use NeuroRDv3.2.3: java -jar  /home/neuroware/stochdif/neurord-3.2.3-all-deps.jar Modelfile.xml

-Variations on running the models, e.g. by specifying initial conditions from a different (e.g. equilibrium) simulation, or running multiple trials, are illustrated in NeuroRD.bat
+Variations on running the models, e.g. by specifying initial conditions from a different (e.g. equilibrium) simulation, or running multiple trials, are illustrated in NeuroRD.bat, or explained in neurord/stochdiff/README.rst

 **Model Development and Simulation Steps**

 *Step 1.
 Merge reactions from modified version of Rodrigo's model and BoHung's model*

+A. DONE.
+Merge reactions.
 Notes in the RXN file indicate whether the reaction came from the Gs model (Oliveira 2012) or Gq model (Kim 2013)
-A. DONE.
-Merge reactions
 B. DONE.
 Use the smaller, 1 spine morphology
 C. DONE.
 Create initial IC file - BALANCE ALL SPECIES, concentration and total PKA, etc in dend sm and spine head Compare rate constants with xpp model and Oliveira model: which rates match references theirin, which ones do not match references, which rates don't have references.